StrikingLoo/strikingloo.github.io/_posts/2022-09-21-reinforcement-learning-beginners.md

 If you liked this post, consider reading my summary of [Introduction to Reinforcement Learning](/wiki/reinforcement-learning-sutton), and if you prefer to see more Python code or Optimization discussion, see my post on [Ant Colony Optimization](/ant-colony-optimization-tsp).

+## Related Articles

+From the wiki:

+- [Introduction to Reinforcement Learning (book notes)](/wiki/reinforcement-learning-sutton) for a thorough review of the subject as I learned it.
+- A quick intro and roadmap in [Reinforcement Learning](/wiki/reinforcement-learning-base).
+- My article on [Proximal Policy Optimization](/wiki/proximal-policy-optimization) if you are looking for something more advanced.
+It covers a recent paper by OpenAI describing the current state of the art (as of 2022).

 _If this post was useful or interesting, please share it on social media!_